 10. Return: Barone is constantly working on improving his game and fixing bugs through dialogue with the community.

-11. Resurrection: He has managed to build a loyal and enthusiastic community and buyer base and make a name for himself as a talented indie developer in the games industry.
+11. Resurrection: He has managed to build a loyal and enthusiastic community and buyer base and to make a name for himself as a talented indie developer in the games industry.

 The story of Eric Barone and ‘Stardew Valley’ is a prime example of the hero’s journey: He begins as an inexperienced developer, faces challenges and setbacks, and goes through a transformative journey that takes him from unknown programmer to celebrated exceptional talent.
 Like the hero in an epic story who faces trials, finds mentors and ultimately triumphs along the way, Barone also experiences turning points, crosses his deepest abysses and reaches his goal in the end.